ZeusLN/zeus-docs/docs/for-users/embedded-node/trusted-funding.md

 ## Overview

-One potential setup you can have with your in-app, embedded node in Zeus v0.8: connect to your routing node at home (or in the cloud) with a private 0-conf channel.
+One potential setup you can have with your in-app, embedded node in ZEUS v0.8: connect to your routing node at home (or in the cloud) with a private 0-conf channel.

 There are a lot of perks to this set up.
 You skip on-chain fees, save on routing fees, segregate your main LN funds from your phone, and potentially skip the need to backup your mobile wallet.